-I went back to the arts building, and they went off
+I went back to the arts building, and

 to the science block, where I suppose, they cleared their lockers then

 left by the yard gate.
-I don’t suppose any of them felt
+I don’t suppose any of them

 like riding his bicycle.
-I thought it would be the last I ever
+I thought it would be the last I

 saw of them, and I wasn’t entirely sorry.
 Sebastian